TN 83 (05-24)

 For purposes of undue-hardship waiver in the context of section 1613(e) of the Act, an individual would be deprived of shelter if:

-• he or she would be subject to eviction from his or her current residence, if SSI payments were not received; and
+• they would be subject to eviction from their current residence, if SSI payments were not received; and

 • there is no other affordable housing available, or there is no other housing available with necessary modifications for the disabled individual.